ElDuderino420/HackerNewsClone/LSDProjectReport.md

 We have since then been asking them to handover everytime we met in class and several times on sms, as that was the only contact information they ever gave us.

 ### Hand-Over
-We received the SLA on the 15/12/2017, we have still not received any monitoring from them.
+We received the SLA<sup>[**13**]</sup> on the 15/12/2017, we have still not received any monitoring from them.
 The SLA in itself is fine, but we feel the resources given to us, are inadequate to maintain their application.

 ### Service-Level Agreement
 We looked through it and there was some noticeable disagreements that have not been resolved as of yet.